rameshlinuxadmin/webform/README.md

 ## Prerequisites
 - Docker and Docker Compose installed.
-- A working knowledge of web technologies like HTML, CSS, and JavaScript.
+- A working knowledge of web technologies like HTML, CSS, and php.

 ## Installation and Usage
 1. Clone this repository: